andersonscreekps/andersonscreekps-website/content/_index.md

     Andersons Creek Primary School is an integral part of the Warrandyte community, and we are proud of our strong relationships with community groups, sporting clubs and local businesses.
-welcome_text: >-
-  At Andersons Creek Primary School, we support and encourage every child to reach their full potential.
-Every day at our school is a great learning experience for children as we nurture and care for them in a quality learning environment.

-  Our whole school values program focuses on Respect, Optimism, Honesty and Responsibility, creating a positive and happy school where children can thrive.

-  Andersons Creek Primary School is an integral part of the Warrandyte community, and we are proud of our strong relationships with community groups, sporting clubs and local businesses.
-welcome_title: Andersons Creek Primary School
-why_description: >-
-  At Andersons Creek Primary School, we support and encourage every child to reach their full potential.
-Every day at our school is a great learning experience for children as we nurture and care for them in a quality learning environment.

-  Our whole school values program focuses on Respect, Optimism, Honesty and Responsibility, creating a positive and happy school where children can thrive.

-  Andersons Creek Primary School is an integral part of the Warrandyte community, and we are proud of our strong relationships with community groups, sporting clubs and local businesses.
 why_title: Why choose our school?
 welcome_button_1:
   button_icon: bi bi-pencil